-Given their strength we’ve reduced the scope of this article to no-pull harnesses.
-A lot of these harnesses would also apply to many large breeds.
+Given their strength we’ve focused mainly on Great Dane no-pull harnesses.
+A lot of these would also apply to many large and XXL breeds.

 For more breed specific lists you can check out our Collections area.
 But, if you have found other types work as well – please comment below.